Welcome to our Research Group's webpage!

 Inquiries or applications (cover letter, CV, and contact information to at least two references) should be emailed to Charleston Chiang.

 Graduate Students:We are open to accepting doctoral and master students.
-Generally, doctoral students are enrolled through Program in Biomedical and Biological Sciences (PIBBS), Computational Biology and Bioinformatics (CBB), or one of the Public Health Sciences programs (such as Biostatistics or Epidemiology) at USC.
+Generally, doctoral students are enrolled through Program in Biomedical and Biological Sciences (PIBBS), Computational Biology and Bioinformatics (CBB), or one of the programs in Population and Public Health Sciences (usually in Epidemiology) at USC.
 Email Charleston Chiang for inquiries.